amandasugiharto/dimes/README.md

 company_root_path = "folder with 13F data"
 change_root_path = "folder with change data"
 ```
 Next, begin creating your database.
 The following Python code shows how to create a database in MongoDB.
 We decided to create three collections: "Hedge Fund," "Holdings," and "Changes."
+The "Hedge Fund" collection holds the latest information, while the other two collections act as archival recordings due to size limits on MongoDB documents.

 ```python
 client = MongoClient('localhost', 27017)